 Voting clerks are responsible for ensuring that voting takes place in a proper manner and that there is order at the polling stations, the voting place, and among the ballot papers.
 Parties may not engage in propaganda where the voters prepare their votes.

 If you think that the voting process was not carried out in the proper manner, you should first and foremost point this out to the voting clerks.
 You may also contact the municipal election committee.

 If you believe that something wrong or a mistake has impacted the result of the election, you can appeal the election result.
 Appeals shall be sent to the

 Election Review Board no earlier than the day after the election, and no later than ten days after the election result has been announced.

-Crimes that shall be registered with the police are, for example if someone:
+Crimes that shall be reported to the police includes, for example, if someone

-- gives or receives a reward for voting in a certain manner or for not voting at all,
+- gives or receives a reward for voting in a certain way or for not voting at all

-- finding out how someone has voted or,
+- finds out how someone has voted or

-- attempting to obstruct the election or falsify the results.
+- attempts to impede the election or corrupt the results.